nweaver-blockchain/blockchain-names/gns.md

 layout: base
 ---

-# Gnu Name System
+# GNU Name System

-**Name-Service Concept:** The GNU Name Service (GNS) is designed to offer a distributed naming scheme that is cryptographically authenticated.
+**Name-Service Concept:** The [GNU Name System (GNS)](https://lsd.gnunet.org/lsd0001/) is designed to offer a distributed, censorship-resistant naming scheme that is cryptographically authenticated.
 A zone is identified not by human readable names but by a public key used to sign the data, forming the only globally consistent namespace.
 Instead, users are intended to create a local configuration mapping human readable zone names to public keys, creating a deliberately inconsistent global namespace.

 The GNS system is also incomplete: it only specifies the wire format and the resolution client.
 Actually obtaining the data elements